soradacroi/textmood-classifier/README.md

 so this "libary" does like how do i explain this...
-So this library tracks negation words and transform the next word as like an unique word, for example a sentence "hello i am not happy" will get transform like "hello i am NOT\_happy", that way it have some context as multinomial naive bayes is not context aware. (the n-gram (later) does the same thing but because i am the best human (no i am not) what i am doing is always better wahahahahaha)
+So this library tracks negation words and transform the next word as like an unique word, for example a sentence "hello i am not happy" will get transform like "hello i am NOT\_happy", that way it have some context as multinomial naive bayes is not context aware.

 And well the stop words help with the negation like,
-Let "i am not very happy" be a data, let "very" be a stop word so, after transformation it will be "i am NOT\_happy" very got removed and made "not very happy" mean sad so it can now have more complex data. ig i hope
+Let "i am not very happy" be a data, let "very" be a stop word so, after transformation it will be "i am NOT\_happy" very got removed and made "not very happy" mean sad so it can now have more complex data.

 N-gram Generation
 -----------------